cocoa-hep/cocoa-hep/README.md

 # COCOA
 Configurable Calorimeter simulatiOn for Ai

-The COnfigurable Calorimeter simulatiOn for Ai (COCOA)  is a simulated calorimeter system based on Geant4.
-Primary particles can be generated with Pythia8 within COCOA.
-The detector consists of a barrel and endcap calorimeter system with adjustable granularity.
-An inner detector consisting of silicon and iron layers can be included as an option.
-The detector layout is similar to the one of the ATLAS detector.
-Postprocessing algorithms, namely topological clustering of calorimeter cells, particle flow and jet clustering algorithms are provided.
+The COnfigurable Calorimeter simulatiOn for Ai (COCOA) is a nearly-hermetic calorimeter simulated with [Geant4](https://geant4.web.cern.ch) and interfaced to the [Pythia8](https://www.pythia.org) event generator.
+The COCOA project is meant to support the development of machine learning applications to low-level collider-detector data in high energy physics.

 For more details, see [Read the Docs page](https://cocoa-hep.readthedocs.io/en/latest/index.html).